federicotdn/verb/README.md

 To send the request, move the point to the source block and press <kbd>C-c C-c</kbd>.
 The result of the request will appear below.
 The `:wrap src ob-verb-response` tells Babel to wrap the response in a source block, using `ob-verb-response-mode` as major mode for font locking.

-Note that Emacs will be blocked until the response has arrived.
+After the request has been sent, Emacs will be blocked until the response has arrived.
 There's a configurable timeout for this; see the `verb-babel-timeout` variable.

+**Note:** when Verb operates on a Babel source block, **it still takes into consideration the whole headings hierarchy**.
+This means that any attributes defined in lower-level headings will be brought over and potentially overriden by the current source block's.
+The request specifications in the lower-level headings may be defined in Babel source blocks as well; Verb will read them anyways.

+**Note:** the heading containing the source block where <kbd>C-c C-c</kbd> is pressed does not need to be tagged with `:verb:`.

 #### Exporting Requests (`:op export ...`)